-You can apply to join the Sixth Form at any time but we will only be able to use the subject choices of applicants whose forms are received by Friday 9 February 2018 to devise the scheme of options which is constructed to enable the maximum number of students to follow their preferred courses.
-We aim to publish the details of the final option scheme by the last day of the spring term, Wednesday 28 March 2018
+You can apply to join the Sixth Form at any time, but we will only be able to use the subject choices of applicants whose forms are received by Friday 5 February 2021.
+These forms are then used to devise the scheme of options - constructed to enable the maximum number of students to follow their preferred courses.